Eric Washington (American football)

-Eric Washington (born October 29, 1969) is an American football coach who currently serves as the defensive line coach for the New York Jets of the National Football League (NFL).
+Eric Washington (born October 29, 1969) is an American football coach who most recently served as the defensive line coach for the New York Jets of the National Football League (NFL).
 He has previously served as the defensive line coach for the Buffalo Bills following experience as the defensive coordinator for the Carolina Panthers and defensive line coach for the Bears.

 NFL coaching career

 Chicago Bears

 Washington was an intern for the Chicago Bears in 2005 as part of the Bill Walsh minority coaching fellowship program, but later returned to coach at Northwestern.
 In 2008, he was hired as a defensive assistant by the Bears.
 Washington was promoted to defensive line coach in 2010.

 Carolina Panthers

 Washington was hired by the Carolina Panthers as their defensive line coach in 2011.
 In January 2018, Washington was promoted to defensive coordinator of the Carolina Panthers after Steve Wilks was named head coach of the Arizona Cardinals.